bisoh/Petroineos_test/Readme.md

 - replace the DateTime.Now with an abstraction so you can test it the correct date is being passed in the manager
 - The formatter and exporter need to be 'tied up' somehow so that you dont format the data as json and export it to CSV.
 (Not coupling)
 - passing in `IConfiguration` for simplicity given its only one config.
 If we had many, I would group them in objects with similar symantics
+- add more tests to the exporter to test exporting to the path functionality